Get the AI Strategy Playbook Now

 Google acquired Nest Labs, now Google Nest, in 2014 for $3.2 billion.
 It seemed at the time that with Google’s wealth and expertise in online advertising, technology a perfect match.

-But figures released in 2018 show disappointing results.
+But figures show disappointing results.

 I’ve covered a lot so far in this post on how does Google make money.
 But, there are a few more surprising details to come.